CarlKCarlK/range-set-blaze/docs/bench_map.md

 ## Benchmark Selection Criteria

-I started by evaluating:
+I evaluated:

-* `BTreeMap` and `HashMap` from the standard library
+* `BTreeMap` and
-* `rangemap`, the most popular crate that works with ranges in a tree
+* `HashMap` from the standard library, and

-I later added:
+* `rangemap`, the most popular crate that works with ranges in a tree.

 The `rangemap` crate stores disjoint ranges.
 I eliminated crates that store overlapping ranges, a different data structure (for example, `iset`).

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
-None of the remaining crates offered tested set operations.
+None of the remaining crates offered set operations.
 (The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.